ar-met/fastlane-plugin-unity-exporter/README.md

 # afterwards you can get the version number like so
 # note that an error code will be returned if something fails
 version_number = unity_get_version_number

+# another invocation example that specifies a project path
+# the expected default path is in accordance with the "getting started" section of this readme
+# if a custom path to the Unity project is required, it's specified this way
+# note that the starting point for relative paths is the directory that contains the 'fastlane' folder
+version_number = unity_get_version_number(project_path: "path/some-example-unity-projects-directory")
 ```

 ### Using `unity_get_build_number`